|

 Madrid

-Madrid is a museum-goer's paradise.
-Including the Royal Palace, it has 15 important museums, dozens of galleries and several private collections.
-The most famous museums in Madrid are the Prado, the Thyssen Bornemisza and the Reina Sofia museum.
-You might end up spending more than one day just seeing museums.
+Madrid is a museum-goers paradise with 15 important museums, including the Royal Palace, dozens of galleries and several private collections.
+The Prado, the Thyssen Bornemisza and the Reina Sofia museums are the most famous.
+It is easy to spend more than one day just seeing Madrid’s museums.
 Actually, days could be spent in the halls of the Prado alone.

-It's actually quite possible to get tired of all these museums in Madrid; if this happens sit down at a terraza (outdoor cafe) and watch the world go by or visit one of the many beautiful parks and lakes in the city.
-One of the nicest parks we've seen anywhere is Retiro Park near the Prado.
-Note the Victorian greenhouse and the Crystal Palace with its small lake and swans lazily swimming about.
-You can rent a rowboat to get in the relaxed festive mood that suffuses the park.
-For a panoramic view of Madrid take the elevator to the bar on the 26th floor of the Edificio de Espana which faces the Plaza de Espana.
+If you get tired of all the museums in Madrid, sit down at a terraza (outdoor café) and watch the world go by or visit one of the many beautiful parks and lakes in the city.
+One of the nicest parks you’ll find anywhere is Retiro Park near the Prado.
+Visit the Victorian greenhouse and the Crystal Palace with its small lake and swans lazily swimming about.
+Then rent a rowboat and enjoy the relaxed festive mood that fills the park.
+For a panoramic view of Madrid go to the Edificio de España, take the elevator to the bar on the 26h floor and enjoy the outlook over the Plaza de España.

-Madrid is a city that never seems to close down, bars and restaurants are open very late and the city's Santa Ana district never closes down.
-Dinner doesn't usually begin until after 10 pm and after that revelers head off to their favorite disco show, jazz club or late-night cafe to party until dawn.
-For a concentrated area of late-night activity head to Huertas Street after midnight and you're sure to find something to match your tastes.
-Hemingway fans may want to check out the Museo Chicote bar described in many of his Spanish Civil War stories (and a very trendy spot).
-Those who love traditional performing arts will want to go to the Teatro Real for Spanish light opera known as zarzuela.
-You can also find good flamenco shows in several nightclubs including Cafe Chinitas.
+Madrid is a city that seems to never close down with bars and restaurant open till very late and in particular the city’s Santa Ana district is always buzzing.
+Dinner doesn’t usually begin until after 10pm, followed by revellers heading off to their favourite disco sow, jazz club or late-night bar to party until dawn.
+For great late-night activity head to Huertas Street after midnight and you’ll be sure to find something to match your tastes.
+Hemingway fans should check out the Museo Chicote bar described in many of his Spanish Civil War stories and a very trendy place to have a drink.
+Those who love the traditional performing arts will love the Teatro Real where they will find Spanish light opera known as zarzuela.
+If good flamenco shows is what you are after, you will find several nightclubs in Madrid including the Café Chinitas.

-If you're in Madrid during the second half of May be sure to join Madrileños in celebrating the Feria de San Isidro which has music, operas, concerts, bullfighting, dancing and all-night entertainment.
-And mid August is when the city celebrates the Verbena de la Paloma.
-Outside of Madrid day trips can be made to Avila, El Escorial, Guadalajara, Segovia and Toledo
+If you’re in Madrid in May, be sure to join the Madrileños celebrating the Feria de San Isidro with music, opera, concerts, bull-fighting, dancing and all-night entertainment.
+In August you can enjoy the city celebrations Verbena de la Paloma.

 back